The first subway in America was built in Boston, Massachusetts in 1897.

 “By the 1890s, the transportation infrastructure of downtown Boston – a maze of narrow, winding streets laid out, in some cases, along Colonial cow paths – proved completely inadequate for the needs of a modern, bustling metropolis.
 Tremont Street, the city’s main thoroughfare, was regularly subject to gridlock from a convergence of foot traffic, horse-drawn conveyances, trolley lines, and electric streetcars.
 To rectify the problem, the Boston Transit Commission, with Howard A. Carson as chief engineer, was created in 1894 to study remedies.”

-Although congestion on the city streets had always been a problem, a recent influx of immigrants from Ireland, Italy, Germany and Eastern Europe had made the growing problem even worse, according to the book Beneath the Streets of Boston:
+Contributing to the congestion problem was a recent influx of immigrants from Ireland, Italy, Germany and Eastern Europe, according to the book Beneath the Streets of Boston:

 “Boston’s traffic problems surfaced during the 1890s, but their roots stretched back half a century to the years when the city’s population truly began to explode.
 During the 1840s, Boston was the first stop in the New World for thousands of desperate and hungry immigrants fleeing Ireland’s disastrous potato famine.
 A steady stream of immigrants from Italy, Germany, and Eastern Europe added to the numbers, and in just ten years Boston’s population swelled from 90,000 to 135,000.”